A maximum principle argument for the uniform convergence of graph Laplacian regressors: Proof of Main results

 \end{proposition}

-Our first estimates concern the \textit{pointwise} convergence of $\Delta_\Gamma$ towards $\Delta_\M$.
-Such estimates have been obtained in the literature before (see, for example, \cite{BIK2,CalderpLap}), but here we present them again for the convenience of the reader.
+Our first probabilistic estimates are concerned with the \textit{pointwise} convergence of $\Delta_\Gamma h$ towards $\Delta_\M h$ for a fixed regular enough function $h$.
+Such estimates have been obtained in the literature before (see, for example, \cite{hein2007graph,BIK2,CalderpLap}), but here we present them again emphasizing the dependence of constants on the regularity of the function $h$.
+In particular, we will need this explicit dependence in order to quantify the error between $u$ and $v$ in terms of the regularity estimates obtained in Theorem \ref{thm:bias} for the function $v$.

 \nc